B-AJ-Amar/RecPix/README.md

 - React: A JavaScript library for building user interfaces.
 - Express: A minimal and flexible Node.js web application framework.
 - Neo4j: A graph database management system.
+- Graphql : A query language for APIs

 ## Features